-- Support systemic reform, broad outreach, community-building, and leadership development among educational institutions, industry, professional and trade associations, educators, and incumbent technicians: - Establish an effective dialogue and collaborations between existing and new ATE projects in the same or related technological fields across the nation; - Provide models and leadership for collaborations in which two-year IHEs work with four-year IHEs, secondary schools, business, industry, economic development agencies, and government; - Mentor prospective PIs to broaden the impact of ATE; - Promote technician careers and visibility and the public image in the field(s) on which the Center is focused; - Address technician knowledge, skills, and competencies needed for the evolving, converging, and emerging technical workplace; - Provide faculty professional development opportunities within their area of expertise; and - Develop a realistic plan for achieving sustainability and institutionalization of key center functions following the period of NSF funding.
+- Support systemic reform, broad outreach, community-building, and leadership development among educational institutions, industry, professional and trade associations, educators, and incumbent technicians; - Establish an effective dialogue and collaborations between existing and new ATE projects in the same or related technological fields across the nation; - Provide models and leadership for collaborations in which two-year IHEs work with four-year IHEs, secondary schools, business, industry, economic development agencies, and government; - Mentor prospective PIs to broaden the impact of ATE; - Promote technician careers and visibility and the public image in the field(s) on which the Center is focused; - Address technician knowledge, skills, and competencies needed for the evolving, converging, and emerging technical workplace; - Provide faculty professional development opportunities within their area of expertise; and - Develop a realistic plan for achieving sustainability and institutionalization of successful center functions following the period of NSF funding.

-After the initial five years, an ATE Center that continues to meet the ATE program requirements may request support for an additional five year period.
-The proposal must document clear results and outcomes of prior support.
-Additionally, new goals and activities resulting from prior results and outcomes should be detailed along with a plan for sustainability.
-However, at the end of the first five year period of funding other center proposals in the same technological area will also be accepted.
+After an initial five years, an ATE Center that continues to meet the ATE program requirements may request support for an additional five year period.
+Renewal proposals must document clear results and impacts of prior support.
+Additionally, new goals and activities informed by the results of the evaluation of the prior project should be detailed along with a plan for sustainability.
+Renewal proposals will compete with other center proposals in the same technological area.
 Proposals for Centers must clearly articulate a national vision of technological education in the specific field and describe a workable plan for achieving that vision during the period of NSF funding.
 Proposals must describe the expected impacts of the proposed ATE Center on industry, technician education programs at the national, regional, and local levels, and institutions.
 The evaluation plan for a Center should describe strategies for measuring impacts on institutions, faculty, students, and industry, and the Center's success in coordinating with ATE projects and other stakeholders.